Claire Dean

 Book Everything You Need

 It is highly recommend booking as much as possible in advance.
 This way, you will have all your trip set out and won’t need to worry about anything upon arrival.
 The last thing you want after hours of traveling is to then need to walk around town finding a hotel and booking a tour or hike.
-Things you should consider booking beforehand are all methods of transport such as planes, buses trains, hotels, specific tours, in famous top-end restaurants, it’s also a good idea to book tables in advance.
+Things you should consider booking beforehand are all methods of transport such as planes, buses trains, hotels, and specific tours.
+In the famous, top-end restaurants, it’s also a good idea to book tables in advance.

 Reserved